-Grange Park School caters for pupils with an Autism Spectrum Condition (ASC) and associated learning difficulties aged between 11-19 years.
-All pupils will have Statements of Special Educational Needs or Education Health Care Plans and referred to the school for admission from Mid Kent Area Education Office and West Kent Area Office.
+Grange Park School caters for pupils with an Autism Spectrum Condition (ASC) and associated learning difficulties aged between 8 -19 years.
+All pupils will have an Education Health Care Plan and are referred to the school for admission from Kent County Council SEN Assessment and Placement Service.
 There are admissions criteria for each special school that are applied in order to determine if a particular special school would be a suitable placement.
-A link to the admissions criteria for Kent special schools can be found below:

 Grange Park School Admissions Criteria